jasonholloway/cuckoo/README.md

-#Cuckoo: a full-feathered method interceptor
+#Cuckoo: the very feathery method interceptor

 ##Overview
 Cuckoo is a Fody add-in for AOP-style method interception.
 It modifies assemblies so that marked methods delegate immediately to user-provided classes, which are given full control over the call's further execution, and full access to all passed parameters.

 Methods are most easily targeted by attribute, although an underlying mechanism is also exposed (via a simple API), whereby interceptions can be declared in general, either by the user or by intermediate libraries.

-By being built on the Mono.Cecil and Fody libraries, Cuckoo suits itself to .NET development on any platform.
+By being built on the Mono.Cecil and Fody libraries, Cuckoo aims to cater to cross-platform .NET development.

 ####Features
  - Wraps method calls